rschristopher/ischristtrue.com/src/truth.md

-### What is a Spirit?
+??? question "What is a Spirit?"
-Let's first understand what we mean by "spirit".
-A spirit is any pattern of reality with a consciousness.
-It has agency and
- self awareness.
-There is no visible body, other than as a pattern of reality over time.

-If you haven't thought of a spirit in this way, and instead think of spirits as translucent ghosts that don't interact with our world but hover about -- this is most certainly not a spirit, this is a childish caricature and it demonstrates the unquestioned nihilism that possesses our modern sensibilities.
-Anyone can "see" a spirit, if not directly through symbolism or iconography, but through patterns of reality over time.
-A spirit is just that, a pattern of reality that has conscious agency.
+    A spirit is any pattern of reality with conscious agency.

-Think of the spirit of a city.
-A city over time will grow and move about like an amoeba
- (though we rarely think of it this way).
-Such an entity reacts to the outside world beyond its "body", with sense organs and means with which to actualize its will.
-In a secular worldview we might refer to the "emergent" patterns and behavior of a complex system or ideology.
+    In a secular worldview we might refer to "emergent" pattern and behavior
+     of a complex system or
+     ideology.
-But the word "emergence" is what if not consciousness?
+    But the word "emergence" in that context is what if not a spirit?
+    Think of the spirit of a city, or a forest, or even your own home.
     It might make demands of us;
      we might participate in or
- be mere components of this
+     be mere components of the
- "emergent" consciousness --
- the same way the bacteria in your gut are an integral part of the emergent consciousness that is known as "you".
-And thankfully, those
- bacteria participate in the emergence
- (that we call consciousness)
- known as "you".
+     these spirits.

-Understood properly, we can see *spirits* everywhere, in all manner of systems that we interact with and participate in.
+    Understood properly, we can see *spirits*
+     everywhere, in all manner of systems
+     that we interact with and participate in.
-These are patterns of reality over time, plainly visible to all humans throughout the ages of ages -- and yet seemingly invisible to our modern biased mechanistic worldview, because we ignore the consciousness of anything other than ourselves and other human beings
- (if even that).
-But everywhere in nature, in our own interactions and what we observe around us, this "emergence" of consciousness is everywhere.

-Spirits are everywhere, even in the most simple systems, such as a leaf turning to face the sun.
-In our secular mechanistic presuppositions we imagine this as purely "natural causes", as if that explained anything.

-We often play word games with what are objectively spirits making themselves known to us.
-Spirits have implicit meaning, beauty, and functions that transcend the limits of a mechanistic worldview.
+    Anyone can "see" spirits, if not directly through symbolism or iconography,
+     but through patterns of reality
+     over time.

+    If you haven't thought of a spirit in this way, and instead
+     think of spirits as
+     translucent ghosts that don't
+     interact with our world but hover
+     about --
+     this is most certainly not a spirit, this is a childish caricature
+     and it demonstrates the unquestioned
+     nihilism that possesses our modern sensibilities.
-Those trapped in a modern reductionist worldview are blind to the everpresent spirits in front of their own face, pretending with absurd pride that humans are the originators of all the beauty and meaning they perceive, that only the *functions* of the natural world are real
+    Those trapped in a modern reductionist worldview are blind to the everpresent spirits that are everywhere, pretending with absurd pride that humans are the originators of all the beauty and meaning
- (and some deny even that).

-But even so, even if only the causal functions of these complex emergent patterns are real, then is that itself not clear evidence of spirits that anyone can see?
-If you look upon a thunderstorm do you see the entirety of the storm all at once?
-No, it is a pattern over time, a spirit.
-And it is much like your own consciousness, a pattern of reality over time.
-Your consciousness emerges from the complex interactions from your body and mind;
- much like the thunderstorm emerges from the complex interactions of water vapor, pressure, and electricity.
+     they perceive.

 ### Who is the Spirit of Truth?